SChernish/hello_hapi/README.md

 `npm start`

 to fire the server.
-VIsit <http://localhost:3000/hello/Homer> to see the result
+VIsit <http://localhost:3000/hello/Homer> to see the result (test server)

 Replace `homer` with your name to echo the response.
 Use `Homer%20Simpson` to test that URL decoding for spaces works